sungnga/react-revents/README.md

   - Create a rootReducer by calling the combineReducers() function
     - The combineReducers() takes an object as an argument
     - In this object, we can assign different reducers to this object properties
+    - NOTE THAT THE PROPERTY NAME WE ASSIGN TO EACH REDUCER WILL BECOME THE PROPERTY NAME IN THE STORE AND WE ACCESS A PARTICULAR STATE IN THE STORE BY CALLING THE NAME OF THE REDUCER.
+For example, to access the events array object in the store, we use state.event, because event is the property name we gave to the eventReducer.
+And the event property is a state object that has the events property
     ```javascript
     const rootReducer = combineReducers({
       test: testReducer,